sap-tutorials/Tutorials/tutorials/cloudsdk-js-odata-batch-changeset/cloudsdk-js-odata-batch-changeset.md

 ---
-title: Send Multiple OData Requests in batch mode with SAP Cloud SDK's Virtual Data Model
+title: Send Multiple OData Requests in Batch Mode with SAP Cloud SDK's Virtual Data Model
 description: Build and execute OData batch requests for writing and retrieving data with the SAP Cloud SDK's Virtual Data Model in your Address Manager application.
 auto_validation: true
 time: 20